raspberrypilearning/make-a-face/en/step_2.md

 --- task ---

-**Choose:** Think about the kind of face you want to make.
-Do you want to choose something from your heritage or popular culture?
-Will your art show a human, animal, something mythical or perhaps a machine?
-You might even want to create a self-portrait!
+**Choose:** Think about the kind of face you want to make:
++ Do you want to choose something from your heritage or popular culture?
++ Will your art show a human, animal, something mythical or perhaps a machine?
++ You might even want to create a self-portrait!

 --- /task ---